cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 ## Cross-Account Using AWS Default Keys

-When importing EC2 instances with default KMS-encrypted volumes for the first time, it is recommended to include the following permission in the `myCadoResponseRole` in the **account where the Cado platform is deployed**.
+When importing EC2 instances with default KMS-encrypted volumes for the first time, it is recommended to include the following permission in the `myCadoResponseRole` in the **account where the platform is deployed**.
 Failure to do so may result in IAM errors until this permission is added.
 Once the import is successful, the permission can be removed.

 ```json
 {